flyingOwl/mensaplan-C/README.md

 ## Installation

 Just clone this repository (or download it in any way).
-Inside the code directory simply call ``` make ```.
+Then make sure you got the `libcurl-dev` package installed.
+Without this the build will fail.

+Inside the code directory simply call `make`.
 There is also `make release` to run gcc with the -O2 switch.

 You will get an executable called `Mensaplan-C`